Covert-Studios/AaltoAI-hackathon-2025/README.md

 **SFCA** is an AI-powered content analysis tool designed for evaluating short-form video content like TikToks, Reels, and Shorts.
 Created during the AaltoAI Hackathon 2025 by Otso (otsuliini) and Oliver (Oltsu-code), SFCA processes visual, audio, and textual elements to analyze trends, patterns, and engagement signals.
 It also has a place to see all the latest news and trends.

 ---
+**Note**:
+Due to time constraints, the CLIP topic detection AI has only been trained on 25 topics.

+---

 ## 🔧 How to Get It Working
 **Step by step guide**